 Hiring the right person for a job is difficult, and there is much at stake for employers.
 If the company hires the wrong person, it could be stuck for years with an unqualified worker.

 That’s why everything an applicant does is closely scrutinized, from the wording of their resumes to the clothes they wear to interviews.

-Job applicants who fail to view the hiring process from the perspective of employers often do things that sabotage their own efforts to find work.
-Here are seven of those things — to be avoided if you really want to get on the payroll.
+Job applicants often do things that sabotage their own efforts to find work.
+Here are seven things to avoid if you want to get on the payroll.

 Also, there’s evidence that the color scheme you choose makes a real difference.
-Check out: “70 Percent of Successful Job Candidates Wear This Color.”
+Check out: “70% of Successful Job Candidates Wear This Color.”